howsoai/platform-installation-examples/helm-basic/README.md

 ```

 #### Redis
-[The read replicas](./manifests/redis.yaml) are removed to slim down the default configuration.
+[Read replicas](./manifests/redis.yaml) are scaled down to for a smaller/basic installation.
 ```
 helm install platform-redis oci://registry.how.so/howso-platform/stable/redis --namespace howso --values helm-basic/manifests/redis.yaml --wait
 ```

 #### Howso Platform
-The [only configuration change](./manifests/howso-platform.yaml) is to configure the image repository to use the Replicated registry.
 Howso Platform is installed last - when all other components are ready.
+The [only configuration changes](./manifests/howso-platform.yaml) are to configure the image repository to use the Replicated registry.
+The registry credentials are injected into the chart in your customer specific registry.
 ```
 helm install howso-platform oci://registry.how.so/howso-platform/stable/howso-platform --namespace howso --values helm-basic/manifests/howso-platform.yaml
 ```